Renormalization: Divergences in quantum electrodynamics

 Julian Schwinger, Richard Feynman, and Shin'ichiro Tomonaga, and systematized by Freeman Dyson in 1949.
 The divergences appear in radiative corrections involving Feynman diagrams with closed loops of virtual particles in them.

-While virtual particles obey conservation of energy and momentum, they can have any energy and momentum, even one that is not allowed by the relativistic energy–momentum relation for the observed mass of that particle (that is, $E^2 - p^2$ is not necessarily the squared mass of the particle in that process, e.g. for a photon it could be nonzero).
-Such a particle is called off-shell.
+While virtual particles obey conservation of energy and momentum, they can have any energy and momentum, even off-shell ones that are not allowed by the relativistic energy–momentum relation for the observed mass of that particle.
 When there is a loop, the momentum of the particles involved in the loop is not uniquely determined by the energies and momenta of incoming and outgoing particles.
 A variation in the energy of one particle in the loop can be balanced by an equal and opposite change in the energy of another particle in the loop, without affecting the incoming and outgoing particles.
 Thus many variations are possible.
-So to find the amplitude for the loop process, one must integrate over all possible combinations of energy and momentum that could travel around the loop.
+Finding the amplitude for the loop process requires integration over all possible combinations of energy and momentum that could travel around the loop.
+These integrals are often divergent.